pirica/wordtohtml/README.md

 $rt = new WordPHP(true);
 ```

-## without debug
+## without debug (Normal Use)
 ```
 $rt = new WordPHP(false); or $rt = new WordPHP();
 ```

 ## Set output encoding (Default is UTF-8)
-You can alter the encoding of the resultant HTML - eg. 'ISO-8859-1', 'windows-1252', etc. Although note that many special chacters and symbols may not then display correctly so 'UTF-8' should be used whenever practical.
+You can alter the encoding of the resultant HTML - eg. 'ISO-8859-1', 'windows-1252', etc. Although note that many special chacters and symbols may not then display correctly so the default should be used whenever practical.
 ```
 $rt = new WordPHP(false, 'ISO-8859-1');
 ```